Chickenhare and the Hamster of Darkness: Video game

-A separate video game adaptation tie-in, titled Chickenhare and the Treasure of Spiking Beard, is set for a 2025 release on Windows, Nintendo Switch, PlayStation 4, PlayStation 5 and Xbox Series X/S.
+A separate video game adaptation tie-in, titled Chickenhare and the Treasure of Spiking Beard, was released in October 2025 on Windows, Nintendo Switch, PlayStation 4, PlayStation 5 and Xbox Series X/S.

 Sequel

 During an interview on The Inseparables, Zeller revealed that Chickenhare and the Secret of the Groundhog, as a sequel to Chickenhare and The Hamster of Darkness is in production.
+It was released in French theaters on October 15, 2025.